tarlepp/symfony-flex-backend/doc/SPEED_UP_DOCKER_COMPOSE.md

 ## Environments with problems

-Basically Windows and Mac with linux you should not have these problems at all.
+Basically Windows and Mac; with linux you should not have these problems at all.

 ### Windows